PinotFile: 10.31 June 5, 2016

 Lot #5: “Balletto’s Best” 5 cases of 2015 Balletto Cider Ridge Vineyard Russian River Valley Pinot Noir.
 This

-hillside vineyard is located in the hills southwest of Sebastopol where there is excellent southwest slope
+hillside vineyard is located in the hills southwest of Sebastopol where there are excellent southwest slope

 exposure and Goldridge soils.
 Of the 650 acres of vineyards farmed by John Balletto, this is among the most